-- E-Centres (Clanwilliam and Citrusdal) - Department of Local Government (CDW Programme)
+- E-Centres (Clanwilliam and Citrusdal)

+- Department of Local Government (CDW Programme)

 - Department of Home Affairs (Citrusdal)

 - Department of Social Development (Clanwilliam)

 - Cederberg Offices (Housing, Town Manager)

 - Department of Health (Clanwilliam & Citrusdal)

 - SASSA

-I. AIR QUALITY MANAGEMENT PLAN (amended)
+I. AIR QUALITY MANAGEMENT PLAN

 The West Coast DM is in terms of Chapter 5 of the National Environmental Management: Air Quality Act, 2004 (Act 39 of 2004) responsible for the licensing of Listed Activities.
 The West Coast DM appointed a consultant to draft an Air Quality Management Plan (AQMP) for the District, complete with separate modules to suite the individual needs of the five local municipalities in the district.
-This plan was approved during 2012/13 and a by-law for air quality management is currently under review for legal opinion.
+This plan was approved during 2012/13 and a bylaw for air quality management is currently under review for legal opinion.
 Cederberg Local Municipality's Air Quality Management was approved by Council on 29 January 2015.

-The District Municipality established an Air Quality communication platform with industry and representatives from Local Municipalities and Provincial Government.
-The designated Air Quality Officers of the five Local Municipalities are members of this working group and meetings are held on a quarterly basis.
+The District Municipality established an Air Quality communication platform with industry and representatives from local municipalities and provincial government.
+The designated Air Quality Officers of the five local municipalities are members of this working group and meetings are held on a quarterly basis.
 During these meetings industry report to the authorities in a predetermined format and problem areas are discussed.

 The West Coast DM is in the process of finalising its Air Quality Management By-law that will soon be promulgated.
-It is further expected from Local Municipalities to draft By-laws to address other air pollution issues not regarded as a function of District Municipalities.
-The District's mandate is limited to listed activities and future controlled emitters.
+It is further expected from local municipalities to draft bylaws to address other air pollution issues not regarded as a function of district municipalities.
+The district's mandate is limited to listed activities and future controlled emitters.

-To further formalise a good working relationship between Local and District Municipalities it is foreseen that the individual service providers may enter into memorandums of understanding.
+To further formalise a good working relationship between local and district municipalities it is foreseen that the individual service providers may enter into memorandums of understanding.
 The execution of different mandates will receive more detailed attention during interaction between district and local municipalities once properly formalised.

-Outcome / Response Required Municipal Action Timeframe Attend working group meetings Quarterly working group meetings attended Quarterly Air quality management plan in place Air Quality Management Plan for Cederberg submitted to Council for notification 2018/19 Draft air quality management by-law to address air pollution challenges By-law approved and promulgated 2019/20 Air quality targets achieved Implementation of By-law and continuous monitoring 2019/20 Air quality compliant with DEAT requirements Implementation of By-law and continuous monitoring 2019/20
+Outcome / Response Required Municipal Action Timeframe Attend working group meetings Quarterly working group meetings attended Quarterly Air quality management plan in place Air Quality Management Plan for Cederberg submitted to Council for notification 2018/19 Draft air quality management by-law to address air pollution challenges By-law approved and promulgated 2019/20 Air quality targets achieved Implementation of bylaw and continuous monitoring 2019/20 Air quality compliant with DEAT requirements Implementation of bylaw and continuous monitoring 2019/20

-Table 111: Implementation of the Air Quality Management Plan
+Implementation of the Air Quality Management Plan

-J. COASTAL MANAGEMENT (amended)
+J. COASTAL MANAGEMENT

 The National Environmental Management Integrated Coastal Management Act, Act 24 of 2008 (ICM) specifies a number of responsibilities for municipalities regarding the sustainable development and management of the coastal environment.
-The West Coast District Municipality developed an integrated coastal management plan (ICMP) which incorporates the local municipalities.
+The West Coast District Municipality developed an Integrated Coastal Management Plan (ICMP) which incorporates the local municipalities.
 This plan was completed during April 2013 and has been advertised for public comment.
 Cederberg Municipality also participates in the Municipal Coastal Committee coordinated by the WCDM.

-The West Coast District Municipality is in the process of coordinating and developing a new an integrated coastal management plan (ICMP) and estuary management plan (EMP) which incorporates the local municipalities.
+The West Coast District Municipality is in the process of coordinating and developing a new an Integrated Coastal Management Plan (ICMP) and Estuary Management Plan (EMP) which incorporates the local municipalities.
 However, these plans require input and funding commitments from all municipalities within the West Coast region.
-The estimated cost for these plans are ±R200 000 for each plan that Cederberg Municipality needs to commit to WCDM.
+The estimated cost for these plans is ±R200 000 for each plan that Cederberg Municipality needs to commit to WCDM.